AOL: Hosting of user profiles changed, then discontinued

 At one time, most AOL users had an online "profile" hosted by the AOL Hometown service.
 When AOL Hometown was discontinued, users had to create a new profile on Bebo.
 This was an unsuccessful attempt to create a social network that would compete with Facebook.
 When the value of Bebo decreased to a tiny fraction of the $850 million AOL paid for it, users were forced to recreate their profiles yet again, on a new service called AOL Lifestream.

-AOL decided to shut down Lifestream on February 24, 2017, and gave users one month's notice to save photos and videos that had been uploaded to Lifestream.
+AOL shut down Lifestream in February 2017, and gave users one month's notice to save photos and videos that had been uploaded.
 Following the shutdown, AOL no longer provides any option for hosting user profiles.

 During the Hometown/Bebo/Lifestream era, another user's profile could be displayed by clicking the "Buddy Info" button in the AOL Desktop software.
 After the shutdown of Lifestream, this was no longer supported, but opened to the AIM home page (www.aim.com), which also became defunct, redirecting to AOL's home page.